mattermost/docs/source/install/install-ubuntu-2004.rst

 Installing Mattermost on Ubuntu 20.04 LTS
 =========================================

-Install a production-ready Mattermost system on 1 to 3 machines.
+Install a production-ready Mattermost system on up to three machines.

 .. include:: install-common-intro.rst